SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/nomenclature.md

 * A reminder, if you want to record information about biology (hosts, parasites, distribution, etc.) that doesn't belong in the nomenclature section, you will use the OTU radial icon or OTU nav icon to access and record those data from a nomenclatural context.

-# FAQ
+## FAQ

+### What about `fossil` taxa in TaxonWorks?
+- If the taxon is a fossil, you need to select `Fossil` in the `Status` field of the `New (Edit) Taxon name` task.
+The name will now appear with a little cross symbol to the left.

+There are special rules in [ICZN](https://code.iczn.org/zoological-nomenclature/article-1-definition-and-scope/) and TW for fossil taxa.
+From Article 1 of the ICZN Code "1.2.1.
+The scientific names of extant or extinct animals include names based on domesticated animals, names based on fossils that are substitutions (replacements, impressions, moulds and casts) for the actual remains of animals, names based on the fossilized work of organisms (ichnotaxa), and names established for collective groups (see, in particular, Articles 10.3, 13.3.2, 23.7, 42.2.1, 66.1, 67.14), as well as names proposed before 1931 based on the work of extant animals."

+Note well that for simplicity in TW, the flag `fossil = extinct` is set to `true` by default.
+If the taxon name is based on a fossil remnant or cast or animal evidence trace, the organismal group may not be extinct.
+In this case, unselect the flag.

-## Can you describe how the authorship label for a name is determined?
+### Can you describe how the authorship label for a name is determined?

 Authorship of a name can asserted in 4(!) different ways.
 That seems confusing at first, but determining what gets shown is pretty straightforwrd.

 The authorship label is determined by the FIRST option in the following list that is true.
 All other values are referenced only in validation reports.

-* If the `verbatim name` field is filled out, then it is used.
+- If the `verbatim name` field is filled out, then it is used.
-* If People are assigned as TaxonName authors, then their family names are used.
+- If People are assigned as TaxonName authors, then their family names are used.
-* If People are assigned to a Source as authors, and that Source is the original source for the taxon name, then their family group names are used.
+- If People are assigned to a Source as authors, and that Source is the original source for the taxon name, then their family group names are used.
-* If the `author` field of a Source is filled out, then that field is used.
+- If the `author` field of a Source is filled out, then that field is used.

-## There are a lot of options for assigning the authorship of a TaxonName, which is the preferred way?
+### There are a lot of options for assigning the authorship of a TaxonName, which is the preferred way?

 The preferred mechanism is to link the TaxonName to a Source, and assign authors (People) to that source (third option in the list above).
 This is the most granular way of creating the data, and therefor it will ultimately give you the most flexibility in reporting and validating the data.

-##  Do you have any instructions on how to change combinations or enter new synonymies in TW?
+###  Do you have any instructions on how to change combinations or enter new synonymies in TW?

 Please follow the instruction in the Nomenclature Basics.

-## How do I find out where types are deposited, do you not yet have this function in TW?
+### How do I find out where types are deposited, do you not yet have this function in TW?

 Specimen deposition could be assigned to Specimen.
 If you create the type specimen for the Taxon Name, there is a field for the type repository.
 To create the type specimen follow one of the links provided in the Edit Taxon Name task, either *Quick* or
 *Comprehensive* in the *Type* section. *Quick type specimen* task allow to copy the entire verbatim-label information.
 The *Comprehensive collection object* allow to provide more detailed information about the specimen.

-## How do I get to the place in TW where I can add a new basionym?
+### How do I get to the place in TW where I can add a new basionym?
 I need to try it out and see what happens.

 For ICN names, the basionym have to be creaed as a separate protonym and linked to current name with basionym TaxonNameRelationship
 For ICZN names, the original combination of protonym is an equivalent of basionym in botany.

-## How would I remove a name from synonymy?
+### How would I remove a name from synonymy?

 You can symply delete the *Synonym* Taxon Name Relationship.
 But when the name has been historically treated as a synonym, and subsequently was restored, the best practice would be to preserve both treatments in the database.
 Keep the synonym